-Annual Report for the Standing Committee on Professionalism
+2013 Annual Report for the Standing Committee on Professionalism

-The scope and function of the Standing Committee on Professionalism (“Standing Committee”) are to assist the Florida Supreme Court Commission on Professionalism, The Florida Bar, and The Florida Bar’s Henry Latimer Center for Professionalism in implementing programs, events, and activities to promote professionalism throughout the state.
-This year, the Standing Committee was divided into six working groups and focused its efforts in the following key areas:
+The scope and function of the Standing Committee on Professionalism are to assist the Florida Supreme Court Commission on Professionalism, The Florida Bar, and The Florida Bar’s Henry Latimer Center for Professionalism in implementing programs, events, and activities to promote professionalism throughout the state.
+This year the Standing Committee was divided into five working groups and focused its efforts in the following key areas:

 Aging Lawyers Working Group – Chaired by Michael Cohen, this working group is immensely involved with working on an Aging Lawyer Task Force with Florida Lawyers Assistance Inc., the University of Florida College of Law, the University of Florida College of Medicine, the University of Florida Brain Institute, and Shands Vista to create an online educational module and screening instrument to assess an individual lawyer’s cognitive decline which also will collect and provide anonymous data regarding aging in the Florida legal profession.
 Additionally the group is developing a checklist for lawyers to use to screen cognitive problems that may affect one’s ability to practice law.
 The first phase of the awareness program included two articles in The Florida Bar News on November 15, 2012, entitled, “Bracing for the Tsunami of Aging Florida Lawyers,” and “The Path to Permanent Retirement.”